canh25xp/ARTC/slide.md

 ## Thank You !

-Feel free to have leave any question
+Feel free to have leave any question!